-S Dashboard Dashboard displays a summarized view of the network status through different visualizations.
-The widget-driven dashboard is customizable depending on your needs.
-O Statistics Statistics provides a visual representation of the clients and network managed by the controller.
-The run charts show changes in device performances over time, including the status of switches and speed test results. $\square$ ] Map Man generates the existent tangle sylvetometically and you can leak ever the provisioning 0 Devices Map generates the system topology automatically and you can look over the provisioning status of devices.
+Dashboard displays a summarized view of the network status through different visualizations.
+The customizable and widget-driven dashboard is a powerful tool that arms you with real-time data for monitoring the network.
+With the drag and drop feature, you can modify your dashboard and re-arrange it to let you track all the important metrics.
+Statistics provides a visual representation of the clients and network managed by the controller.
+The run charts show changes in device performances over time, including the Map generates the system topology automatically and you can look over the provisioning status of devices.
 By clicking on each node, you can view the detailed information of each device.
-You can also upload images of your location for a visual representation of your network. 回 Clients Devices displays all TP-Link devices discovered on the site and their general information.
-This list view can change depending on your monitoring needs through customizing the Ō Insight columns.
-You can click any device on the list to reveal the Properties window for more detailed information of each device and provisioning individual configurations to the device. ⊜ ≒ Log Clients displays a list view of wired and wireless clients that are connected to the network.
+You can also upload images of your location for a visual representation of your Device displays all TP-Link devices discovered on the site and their general information.
 This list view can change depending on your monitoring need through customizing the columns.
+You can click any device on the list to reveal the Properties window for more detailed information of each device and provisioning individual configurations to the device.
+Clients displays a list view of wired and wireless clients that are connected to the network.
+This list view can change depending on your monitoring need through customizing the columns.
 You can click any clients on the list to reveal the Properties window for more detailed information of each client and provisioning individual configurations to the client.
-Insight displays a list of statistics of your network device, clients and services during a specified period.
+Insights displays a list of statistics of your network device, clients and services during a specified period.
 You can change the range of date in one-day increments.
-Log displays logs that record varied activities of users, devices, and systems events, such as administrative actions and abnormal device behaviors.
-You can also configure notifications to receive alert emails of certain activities.
-Admin allows you to configure multi-level administrative accounts with a hierarchy of permissions that can be configured to provide finely grained levels of access to the controller as required by your enterprise.
-Settings is divided to two parts: Site Settings and Controller Settings.
-In Site Settings, you can provision and configure all your network devices on the same site in minutes.
-In
+Log shows log lines about varied activities of users, devices, and systems events, such as administrative actions and abnormal device behaviors.
+Comprehensive logs make historical information more accurate, readily accessible, and usable, which allows for proactive troubleshooting.
+And you can determine alert-level events and enable pushing notifications.
+Tools provides various network tools for you to test the device connectivity, capture packets for troubleshooting, and open Terminal to execute CLI or Shell commands.
+Reports provides intuitive charts and detailed statistics concerning your network situation, managed devices, and connected clients.

-Controller Settings, you can maintain the controller system for best performance.
+Settings allows you to provision and configure all your network devices on the same site in minutes and maintain the controller system for best performance.

-4. 2 Modify the Current Site Configuration
+→ 4.
+2 Modify the Current Site Configuration